-Azure spending limit is a limit on how much your Azure subscription can spend.
-All new customers who sign up for the trial offer or offers that includes credits over multiple months have the spending limit turned on by default.
+Spending limit in Azure exists to prevent spending over your credit amount.
+All new customers who sign up for the trial or offers that includes credits over multiple months have the spending limit turned on by default.
 The spending limit is $0.
 It can’t be changed.
 The spending limit isn’t available for subscription types such as Pay-As-You-Go subscriptions and commitment plans.
 See the full list of Azure offers and the availability of the spending limit.

 What happens when I reach the spending limit?

-You receive notifications when you hit the spending limit for your offer.
-Log on to the Azure Account Center, select ACCOUNT, and then select subscriptions.
-You see notifications about subscriptions that have reached the spending limit.
+We send email notifications when you hit the spending limit for your subscription.
+Sign in to the Account Center, and you see notifications about subscriptions that have reached the spending limit.

 To remove your spending limit, follow these steps:

 - If the subscription is disabled due to the spending limit being reached, click this notification: "Subscription reached the Spending Limit and has been disabled to prevent charges."
 Otherwise, click Remove spending limit in the SUBSCRIPTION STATUS area.

 - Select an option that is appropriate for you.

 |Remove spending limit indefinitely||Removes the spending limit without turning it on automatically at the start of the next billing period.|